arfc/dcwrapper/README.md

 The structure of each sensitivity analysis study in this repository is as follows:
-1. For each sensitivity analysis study, their Dakota input files goes into the `dakota` directory.
+1. The Dakota input files goes into the `dakota` directory.
 Depending on the type of sensitivity analysis study you plan to conduct, create a folder for your sensitivity analysis study in the OAT, synergistic or sobol directory.
-2. For each sensitivity analysis study, their Cyclus input files goes into the `cyclus-files` directory.
+2. The Cyclus input files goes into the `cyclus-files` directory.
 Follow step 1 to create a folder in the `cyclus-files` directory to hold the Cyclus input files associated with the new sensitivity analysis study.